FabioCaffarello/YouTubeNLP/README.md

 # YouTubeNPL

-* This Project will build NPL analysis of youtube videos through their description and comments.
+* This Project will build NLP analysis of youtube videos through their description and comments.

 ## Team